jonathonfletcher/poq/README.md

 #### SystemInstance

 SystemInstance manages the state for a specific systemId and manages pub / sub / req topics specific to the instance / systemId.

+### Chatter Service

+ChatterService maintains state on a systemId.

+It echos incoming chatter messages out to listeners.